Committing to Health Engagement and Care in Kentucky (CHECK) Community Health Worker (CHW) Program

 Building Bridges with Communities

-The Committing to Health Engagement and Care in Kentucky (CHECK) Community Health Worker (CHW) Program provides a prepared cadre of CHWs to support bidirectional linkage between the University of Kentucky academic and healthcare system and the community particularly those populations experiencing disparate health outcomes and unmet social needs.
+The Committing to Health Engagement and Care in Kentucky (CHECK) Community Health Worker (CHW) Program provides a prepared cadre of CHWs to support bidirectional linkage between the University of Kentucky academic and healthcare system and communities, particularly those that require navigation to healthcare and resources to address unmet social needs.

 Four people in royal blue shirts stand together, smiling, under an event tent.
 They have Black and brown skin tones.
 There are bleachers in the background.